 Prairie Smoke (Geum triflorum).
 What makes prairie smoke such a fun plant is its seed heads.
 A smallish perennial (6 to 16 inches tall), prairie smoke starts blooming in spring.
 The small pink flowers open up to reveal dozens of fingerlike styles that from a distance look a bit like smoke.
 It does well in dry or tough sites, so would be an ideal plant to put in a boulevard garden.

 Prairie Dropseed (Sporobolus heterolepsis).
 Many times landscapers say, don’t put prairie plants in the front yard.
 And, I’m sure there are some that should be relegated to the back, but prairie dropseed is not one of them.
-This petite grass grows right out front at my house, near the sidewalk in a garden devoted to prairie plants that can take lots and lots of sun.
+This petite grass is definitely a prairie plant for traditional gardens.
+It grows right out front at my house, near the sidewalk in a garden devoted to prairie plants that can take lots and lots of sun.
 Prairie dropseed looks tidy virtually all year long and the grass-stems even have a light scent of cilantro.